Tummy Tuck in Austin, TX, with Dr. Venkata Erella

-Dr. Venkata Erella is a highly experienced tummy tuck specialist who has helped countless patients through abdominoplasty surgery.
+Dr. Venkata Erella is a highly experienced tummy tuck specialist who has helped countless patients through abdominoplasty surgery in Austin, TX.
 Since each operation will be slightly different depending on your age, anatomy, and other factors, Dr. Erella will take the time to get to know your habits and goals to develop a personalized plan that is right for you.

 Although diet, exercise, and intentional weight loss are most often considered healthy, they are not always sufficient if your muscles and skin have been stretched beyond a certain point.
 You may also need a tummy tuck after childbirth, as pregnancy puts significant stress on your stomach muscles and skin.
 You may consider having a tummy tuck for a variety of reasons related to your abdominal skin and muscles.